WalidGharianiEAGLE/spatial-kfold/README.md

 ```

-## 5. Hyperparameter tuning with spatial-kfolds
+## 5. Hyperparameter tuning with spatial-kfold

 ```python
 from sklearn.ensemble import RandomForestRegressor